 Your speech should be prepared (typed) ahead of time (no ad lib) but you will not lose points for diverging slightly from the typed copy.

-Please submit a copy of your speech for the judges when submitting your video entry; no format requirements (single spaced is fine).
+Please submit 2 copies of your speech when you come to the contest; no format requirements (single spaced is fine).

 Please include word count on the typed copy of your speech.